 Whichever part of the coast you are sailing, there will be a historical site to discover almost everywhere.

 But it is not only the huge choice of interesting anchorages and moorings, which attracts thousands of sailors every year, it is also the well known hospitality of the Turkish people.
+There is a genuine friendliness and helpfulness wherever you may set foot on the coast.
+The locals never seem to get tired of tourism and will always welcome you with a smile.

 The bay restaurants which are stretching all along the coast, often even in secluded bays, will always lend you a hand while mooring on their jetties and assist with anything possible.
+You rarely find the opposite, doesn’t matter if you are arriving in a Marina, small town harbor or at one of the wobbly wooden jetties in the bays.

 Over the years, with yachting increasing, people started setting up restaurants in the bays to cater for the visiting yachts.
 The Turkish kitchen offers a healthy selection of fresh vegetables, salads, meats and fish, usually very fresh and a fine example of Mediterranean cuisine.
 While you are sailing from one beautiful destination to the other, the food will play a main role on your yachting holiday.
 The perfect combination!